jeffman/Mother2GbaTranslation/maps/maps.md

 ![BG0][bg0]

 BG0 is one of four tilemaps for the GBA display.
 This one in particular has the background map layer.
 (BG1 has the foreground layer.)
 Each square in the grid is a **reference** to a specific **tile**, plus some attributes (palette and flip flags).
+(I might refer to "grid" and "tilemap" interchangeably.)

 Note the **map address** and **tile number**: 6000762 and 11A, respectively.